-Thank you for reading, if you need something different in the same size range, please check my page with packs above 55 liters in particular this Gregory Octal 55 pack which is lighter.
+Thank you for reading, if you need something different in the same size range, please check my page with packs above 55 liters, in particular, this Gregory Octal 55 pack which is lighter.
 But if you need something with a more substantial hip belt and more padding, please check this Deuter Aircontact Lite 60+10 SL Backpack For Women and also the brand new item from Osprey, the Osprey Renn 65 Backpack for Women.
 For smaller packs please see here and check its smaller cousin the Eja 38 pack.
 In the case of questions or comments, please use the comment box below.